Dovonun/hermes-setup/docs/workflows.md

 - What did we learn that should persist?
 - Is this a fact, preference, decision, pattern, or temporary state?
-- Where should it live: `USER.md`, `MEMORY.md`, provider memory, project note, or nowhere?
+- Where should it live: `USER.md`, `MEMORY.md`, Holographic, Obsidian, a skill, session history, or nowhere?
 - Is it sensitive?
 - Should it expire?

 Default storage rule:

 - `USER.md`: stable preferences and durable personal operating style.
-- `MEMORY.md`: stable environment/project facts.
+- `MEMORY.md`: only tiny always-relevant operational facts.
 - Holographic: searchable facts and patterns that may be useful later.
-- Obsidian: human-readable knowledge, decisions, and project state.
+- Obsidian: human-readable knowledge, world facts, decisions, and project state.
+- Skills: reusable procedures and troubleshooting workflows.
 - Nowhere: raw vents, temporary emotions, speculative guesses, private material.

 ## Questions To Answer Next

-- What parts of the Obsidian vault should Hermes be allowed to read by default?
+- What exact Obsidian folders should Hermes read by default?
-- Should Hermes be allowed to write to project notes, or only propose patches?
+- Should Hermes write directly to approved project notes, or only propose patches?
 - Which private categories are hard `never-store`?
 - How much pushback do you want when your stated plan conflicts with your values?
 - Do you want a weekly review ritual with the agent?
 - What are the 3-5 long-term goals Hermes should keep visible?